PushHandle/nickelshine-dot-com/README.md

 This uses Github Pages to quickly deploy an index.html to the domain (on name.com)

+Its intended to be a single static html page to verify LLC information during application reviews.

 Here are a few things to know:

 1. CNAME record on Name.com points to pushhandle.github.io